Bruce Harrell leads in Seattle mayoral primary contest, followed by M. Lorena González

 She touted a list of council accomplishments, such as scheduling protections for retail workers, workload restrictions for hotel cleaners and funding to defend immigrants from deportations.

-Bolstered by endorsements from most unions and U.S. Rep. Pramila Jayapal, González clashed with downtown business leaders as she vowed to close the city’s wealth gap, linking her migrant farmworker background to her pro-labor agenda for social justice.
+Bolstered by endorsements from most unions and U.S. Rep. Pramila Jayapal, González vowed to close the city’s wealth gap, linking her Central Washington migrant farmworker background to her pro-labor agenda.

+Harrell was endorsed by The Seattle Times editorial board (the news operation at The Times is independent from the editorial board), while González was endorsed by The Stranger.

 Echohawk, 45, until recently was executive director of the Chief Seattle Club, a nonprofit that provides housing and other assistance to Native American people who are experiencing homelessness.

 She didn’t concede Tuesday night, saying she wanted to wait until more votes were counted.
-Echohawk said she had no regrets.

 “If I have raised the issue of homelessness, I’ve done the right thing,” she said.